 Is sending donated jewellery from Widnes by post secure?

 Yes.
-Items travel by Royal Mail Special Delivery Guaranteed, a tracked and insured service that requires a signature on delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Items travel by Royal Mail Special Delivery Guaranteed, a tracked and signed-for service that requires a signature on delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 How is the valuation calculated?